deepakcdo/JetFuelExecute/README.md

 # MultiExecute of Functions
 Ability to make a function call which is executed by several publishers.
 E.g. if you have BankOff function published by 5 different function publishers, you can call this once and each of the 5 publisher will execute this.
 This is very powerful feature and needs to be understood and used very carefully.

+# Handle disconnections from Amps
+The ability to handle client disconnects. e.g. if a client calls function like QuoteOn and then disconnects after a few minutes, the function publisher that processed the QuoteOn request will realise the client disconnected and execute a clean-up action.
+Here a clean- up action could pull all the quotes from the market for the disconnected user.

 # Features coming very soon.
-* The ability to handle client disconnects. e.g. if a client calls function like QuoteOn and then disconnects after a few minutes, the function publisher that processed the QuoteOn request will realise the client disconnected and execute a clean-up action.
-Here a clean- up action could pull all the quotes from the market for the disconnected user.
 * API’s in different languages e.g. Javascript and C. This means JetFuelExecute functions can be published and called from multiple languages.

 # JetFuelExecute demo using JetFuelExplorer